June 23, 2022

 2. Knead the dough until smooth and elastic.
 Refrigerate 30 minutes, covered.

 3. Divide the dough into smaller pieces, then roll the pieces thinly either by hand or in a pasta machine.
 (The dough should be almost transparent).
-Use a fluted pastry cutter to cut the dough into strips 1 inch wide and about 5 inches long.
+Use a pastry cutter or knife to cut the dough into strips 1 inch wide and about 5 inches long.

 4. Some of the strips you can leave as they are, some you can knot.
 For others you can cut a diagonal cut in the middle of the strip, then pull one end through the other to form one of the classic shapes.
 There is really no wrong way to do it!